Hearing response

 We assess that the Port of Fredericia is a port of national importance as critical infrastructure, both as a port for transportation of goods and as an energy hub.

-75 percent of all Danish foreign trade is shipped via a Danish port, and with the Port of Fredericia's growth, not least in the container area, the port is crucial for security of supply.
+75 percent of all Danish foreign trade is carried by ship via a Danish port, and with Fredericia Port's growth, not least in the container sector, the port is crucial for security of supply.

 There is or will be a lack of space in Danish ports in general.
 A phenomenon that extends across most of Europe.

-Not least for this reason, Danske Havne welcomes local plan proposal 387 for the expansion of the Port of Fredericia.
+Not least for this reason, Danish Ports has a positive view of local plan proposal 387 on the expansion of the Port of Fredericia.

-The Port of Fredericia is an important Danish infrastructure where ADP is now future-proofing both the capacity for the growth in environmentally friendly modes of transportation such as container and ferry freight.
+The Port of Fredericia is an important Danish infrastructure where ADP is now future-proofing both the capacity for the growth in environmentally friendly modes of transport such as container and ferry cargo.

-The expansion of the Port of Fredericia is important to society because it develops the existing infrastructure for what we want more of in the future - "more goods by sea".
+The expansion of the Port of Fredericia is important for society because it develops the existing infrastructure for what we want more of in the future - "more goods at sea".

-Transportation by ship is 15 times more climate-friendly than road transport and also helps to alleviate congestion challenges on the Danish road network.
+Transportation by ship is 15 times more climate-friendly than transportation by road and also helps to alleviate congestion challenges on the Danish road network.

-The planned two expansions of the Port of Fredericia will also bring competitive advantages not only to Fredericia but also to Danish import and export companies that use the port and can utilize the interaction between water, rail and road.
+The planned two expansions of the Port of Fredericia will also provide competitive advantages not only for Fredericia but also for Danish import and export companies that use the port and can utilize the interaction between water, rail and road.

 Ports like the Port of Fredericia are crucial hubs for green transition, import/export, job creation and growth.